 Who can attend a course?

 The Teen MHFA Course can be taught to Year 7-9 or 10-12 students in high schools, sports or youth clubs which also have Youth MHFA Courses conducted for school staff and parents.
 The Youth MHFA Course teaches adults how to assist adolescents who are developing a mental health problem or in a mental health crisis.

 Note: This course is not a therapy or support group, rather it is an education course for adolescents to learn how to give mental health first aid to peers.

 Accredited Teen Instructors are listed on our website, click here to find an Instructor.
 MHFA does not centrally coordinate courses.
 Contact any of the Teen MHFA instructors listed on the Instructor page to arrange a course in your high school or other youth settings.
 Most instructors are willing to travel but may need expenses covered.

 Prior to the launch of the Teen MHFA program, the course was delivered to 1000 year 10 and 12 students across four schools in the greater Melbourne region as part of a pilot evaluation study.
 This study demonstrated positive benefits - view the summary of findings "

 Detailed information for parents, schools and students is available here.

-Given the requirement that the teen MHFA Program is delivered in schools whereby Youth MHFA is also taught to staff, to get started on your path to becoming a teen MHFA Instructor, you must first become accredited as a Youth MHFA Instructor.
+Given the requirement that the Teen MHFA Program is delivered in schools and youth sports or recreation settings whereby Youth MHFA is also taught to teachers, volunteer adults and other staff, to get started on your path to becoming a Teen MHFA Instructor, you must first become accredited as a Youth MHFA first aider.
 View the selection criteria and Upcoming Instructor Training under the ‘Be an Instructor’ menu.